ApolloAuto/apollo/docs/quickstart/apollo_2_0_quick_start.md

 In Apollo 2.0, we have released auto driving on simple urban roads.
 The following guide serves as a user manual for launching the Apollo 2.0 software and hardware stack on vehicle.

-- Step 1: Plug-in the hard drive to any available USB port.
+- Step 1: Plug-in the hard drive to any available USB port. .
-- Step 2: Turn on the vehicle, and then the PC.
+- Step 2: Turn on the vehicle, and then the IPC.
-- Step 3: Once the PC has fully booted, log-in to the machine .
+- Step 3: Once the IPC has fully booted, log-in to the machine .
 - Step 4: Open a terminal.
 - Step 5: Within a terminal window, type: rstart
 - Step 6: Open up Dreamview in a web browser.